 The oceans are increasingly a focus of global attention and concern, with new institutions for conservation and governance emerging at an unprecedented rate and scale.
 Our research seeks to understand and inform contemporary transformations in ocean governance.
 We are especially interested in interactions among interlinked governance processes, and rely heavily on multi-sited fieldwork to explore connections among macro and micro level processes in dispersed political and geographical spaces.
 Most of our work is international, situated in small island contexts in Oceania and at the global level.
 Our current research falls within three main themes, detailed below.

-Philanthropic foundations have contributed significantly to global environmental governance as sponsors of conservation projects, networks, policy initiatives, and research around the world.
-In 2018, our research team initiated a year-long participatory planning process to design a research project focused on the roles and impacts of philanthropic funding on marine conservation governance.
-The empirical focus for our research will be in Fiji and Palau, where The David and Lucile Packard Foundation is exiting after decades of continuous support for marine conservation.
-As social scientists, our goal with this research is to deepen critical understanding of the opportunities and challenges of philanthropic engagement in marine conservation for all affected stakeholders, especially regarding the factors that shape responses to, and effects of, shifts in donor funding.
+Philanthropic foundations have contributed significantly to environmental governance as sponsors of conservation projects, networks, policy initiatives, and research around the world.
+Between 2018-2022, our team is leading a social science research project to develop new insights about ocean philanthropy and foundation exits.
+The research includes a global analysis based on interviews with foundations working in marine conservation around the world as well as in-depth case studies in Fiji and Palau.
+Using a knowledge co-production approach, we are bringing donors and marine conservation stakeholders into partnership with the research team to collaboratively produce applied insights that can inform practice.
 Ultimately, we hope that the results of this research will contribute to effective, equitable, and robust marine conservation by providing insight into how foundations work and how grantees and others may engage with foundations in the future.
 The project is led by Rebecca Gruby, Michele Betsill, and Ash Enrici at Colorado State University, and Xavier Basurto at Duke University.
-It is funded by The David and Lucile Packard Foundation and our respective universities.
+For additional information, please see our project summary

 Human dimensions of large marine protected areas